 Of course, several Bollywood celebrities who are supporting the government have the Indian people’s interest at heart.
 It is always one or two who have to spoil the party for everyone.

 Overall, Bollywood celebrities in their respective positions who have big followers need to lead by example.

 In a democracy like India, freedom of speech or expression is fair and everyone’s right.

 However, if an individual in the spotlight does something or conveys a message then there can always be a repercussion.
 As they say, there is always a reaction to a reaction.

 It is easy for anyone to come on Twitter and stand for something or the other.
 But in the context of the Indian farmers protest, if anyone does not have the right knowledge then abstaining from commenting is not a bad idea.

-Here an understanding of social justice and economics is paramount before commenting.
+Here an understanding of social justice, science and economics are paramount before commenting.

 Let’s hope the farmers and the government can settle all affairs amicably.
 Otherwise, things can get out of control, causing more resentment and alienation amongst many, including Bollywood

 This will also negate any possible nefarious design, which can harm India.